JohnTheCoolingFan/PlutoniumEnergy/README.md

 #### Mod compatibility

-I didn't do much of specialised compatibility with otehr mods unless specified (here or in optional dependencies).
+I didn't do much of specialised compatibility with other mods unless specified (here or in optional dependencies).

 * Krastorio 2 compatibility mod made by Midnighttigger: https://mods.factorio.com/mod/plutoniumenergy-krastorio2
+* Adjusted recipes for IR2
+* Specialized compatibility with Schall's Radioactive Waste
+* Fixes to work with Bob's Metals, Chemicals and Intermediates

 #### Join my [Discord server](https://discord.gg/rqkaeYJhzS) to get latest news about my mods and just to talk with each other.
 It's mainly Russian, but everyone is welcome.
 [![Discord server](https://discordapp.com/api/guilds/370167294439063564/widget.png?style=banner2)](https://discord.gg/KPnETvMDYk)